Lexus RX L 450h interior & comfort

 Infotainment, apps and sat nav

 The mapping, for example, looks distinctly old-school, lagging behind what you might be accustomed to on a smartphone.
 Scrolling through the menus is done via a rather odd joystick situated on the centre console, which is quite fiddly and can overshoot the option you’re hoping to select on the screen.
-It's a very dated and frustratingly awkward system to use – a major letdown in the otherwise very comfortable and plush-feeling interior.
+It's a dated and frustratingly awkward system to use – a major letdown in the otherwise very comfortable and plush-feeling interior.

 There’s a secondary multi-information display on the instrument cluster, while the head-up display on the Takumi trim is the largest fitted to any car in the world.
-Sadly, the RX L 450h lacks Apple CarPlay and Android Auto connectivity.
+Previously, the RX L lacked Apple CarPlay and Android Auto smartphone connectivity, but this omission was rectified in the updated version of the car introduced in late 2019.